tytydraco/yessleep/out/The_Void_Final_Part.md

 The AI’s voice chimed in his ear, smooth and calm.

-“Your vitals indicate heightened stress levels, Engineer Torres.
+“Your vitals indicate heightened stress levels, Engineer Kale.
 Would you like me to recommend a relaxation protocol?”

 Kale barked a laugh, the sound sharp and humorless.
 “Relaxation?
 That’s your solution?
 We’re trapped in a nightmare, and you want me to do breathing exercises?”